20 Mexican Handicrafts To Buy From 20 Regions of Mexico

 When you think of a pinata, you likely envision a vibrant, paper-mache creation filled with candies and toys, ready to be joyfully smashed open at a party.
 While pinatas are now a universal symbol of celebration, their origins trace back to ancient Mexico, where they held a much deeper cultural significance.

 The story of pinatas in Mexico begins with the Aztecs and other indigenous cultures.
 Long before the arrival of the Spanish conquistadors, these civilizations had a tradition of creating ceremonial objects known as "Palos," which were decorated clay pots filled with treasures and then broken open in rituals to honor the gods.
-These early predecessors to the modern pinata were often shaped like animals, representing the deities.
+These early predecessors to the modern pinata were often formed and shaped like animals, representing their deities.

 Evolution During the Spanish Colonial Era